 **Please note that not all reports will result in immediate action by the City.
 Every site is reviewed and analyzed.**

 Whether using the Campsite Report Form, PDX Reporter, or calling City/County Information & Referral, location is the most important piece of information the City needs.

 It is not necessary to submit multiple reports of the same location in one day.
 The Homelessness and Urban Camping Impact Reduction Program (HUCIRP) recommends submitting a new report of the same site once a week.
 This helps to ensure that staff have a current assessment of the location and also helps to ensure that Clean Start (the first responder to reports received) continues to visit the site to remove garbage and biohazardous materials.

 Follow up questions regarding reports can be emailed to email@example.com.

 If you are reporting people living in a vehicle, please submit a report to PBOT directly using their Abandoned Auto Report Form.
 This form is also accessible through PDX Reporter.

-If you are reporting criminal behaviors, please report that information directly to Police.
+If you are reporting criminal activity/behavior, please report that information directly to Police.